eberjoe/project-euler/README.md

-# project-euler
+# Project Euler Solutions
-Algorithms to solve the problems from Project Euler
+Algorithms to solve the Mathematics problems from Project Euler.

+SPOILER ALERT!
+Explore at your own risk!